News & Views

 Dixcart News features a selection of topical Articles.
 Please feel free to use ‘Search’ or the Filters below to locate the Article that best matches your needs and interests.

-It is March 2020 and two people are sitting at the departure gate at Heathrow waiting for their delayed flight to the Bahamas.
+It is March 2022 and two people are sitting at the departure gate at Heathrow waiting for their (inevitably) delayed flight to the Bahamas.
 They start a conversation and talk about why they are flying to this Caribbean island.

-Fortunately for Mrs Exiteer, Person B, Mrs Paw, is a tax adviser and explains that the old ‘90 day’ rule does not apply anymore and suggests that she takes a look at the UK statutory residence test – full services for UK resident non domiciled individuals.
-Details of the UK Resident/Non-resident test can be found in UK Resident/Non-Resident Test.
+Fortunately for Mrs Sunseeker, Person B, Mrs Tax, is, by nominative determinism, a tax adviser and explains that the old ‘90 day’ rule does not apply anymore and suggests that she takes a look at the UK statutory residence test.

-In 2010, she inherited the shares of a large family business, back home in Dubai, which started to generate a regular dividend income of around £5 million a year.
-As a UK remittance basis of taxation user, the Dubai dividends have not been taxed in the UK, as Mrs Exiteer never remitted them into the UK.
+In 2010, she inherited the shares of a large family business, back home in Dubai, which started to generate a regular dividend income of around £5 million a year which she has kept in her bank account in Dubai.
+As a UK remittance basis of taxation user, the Dubai dividends have not been taxed in the UK, as Mrs Sunseeker never remitted them into the UK.

-However, with the UK non-dom rules changing in 2017 (IN572 Individual Taxation in the UK), remaining in the UK was going to be just too expensive.
+However, with the UK non-dom rules changing in 2017, remaining in the UK was going to be just too expensive.
 She has therefore decided to move to a warm country.
-Mrs Exiteer is planning to carry on working for the same employer and, indeed, is likely to be working very hard on the days that she returns to the UK.
+Mrs Sunseeker is planning to carry on working for the same employer (taking advantage the fact that her firm realises she can work remotely) and, indeed, is likely to be working very hard on the days that she returns to the UK.

 She is married.
 Her husband is British and does not want to spend as much time outside of the UK as his wife.
 His only source of income is in the UK and he still enjoys his work.
-As he is going to stay, they will keep their home and Mrs Exiteer will live there, when she returns to visit him.
+As he is going to stay, they will keep their home and Mrs Sunseeker will live there when she returns to visit him.

-What is Mrs Exiteer’s Tax Status and Why?
+What is Mrs Sunseeker’s Tax Status and Why?

-While waiting for the flight, Mrs Exiteer takes a look at the residence test rules.
+While waiting for the flight, Mrs Sunseeker takes a look at the residence test rules.
 She realises that the first two parts of the test, the ‘Automatic Tests’ do not apply to her and reads on to the ‘Sufficient Ties’ section.
-Mrs Exiteer has four such ties, or connections:
+Mrs Sunseeker has four such ties, or connections: